 This course is designed to explore best practices of effective classroom management and individual adaptive behavior intervention strategies, including accommodations and modifications where necessary.
 Adaptive behavior checklists, functional behavioral analysis, and behavior management plans for individuals will be investigated.
-In addition, students will explore individual
+In addition, students will explore individual academic and social needs of students with exceptionalities by exploring correct procedures for positioning and transfer of students across settings.
+Crisis intervention training will also be discussed for students in crisis.
+A minimum of 20 field experience hours are required for this course.
+TE 304, TE 305, CSE 326, and admission into the Teacher Education Program are prerequisites.
+Credit, three hours

-CSE 344 Assessment of Students with Exceptionalities

-This course is designed to address the multi-assessment approach related to studying formal and informal assessments.
+CSE344Assessment of Students with Exceptionalities This course is designed to address the multi-assessment approach related to studying formal and informal assessments.
 Participants will learn to administer standardized assessment instruments as well as interpret assessment results for the purpose of writing individualized education programs (IEP) for students.
 Participants will explore instruments for assessing intelligence, achievement, behavior, models of classroom-based assessment, and intense intervention for students within the general education setting and special education programming.
 Aspects of human development, impact of disabilities on individuals, and professional responsibilities and ethics will also be a focus of this course.
-A minimum of 12 field experience hours are required for this course.
 TE 304, TE 305, CSE 326, and admission into the Teacher Education Program are prerequisites.
 Credit, three hours